Less is More: The Influence of Pruning on the Explainability of CNNs: Results

 \subsection{Pre-study}

-Investigating agreement levels, the pre-study setup with heat-maps achieved a Krippendorff's $\alpha$ score of 0.13, while the setup with occlusion-maps achieved a score of 0.24.
-This indicates a rather low agreement across respondents as to which CPR for particular images appears more reasonable.
-The higher value for the occlusion-maps stems from the fact that here more respondents believe that both models seem equally reasonable.
+Investigating agreement levels, the pre-study setup with heat maps achieves a Krippendorff's $\alpha$ score of 0.13, while the setup with occlusion maps achieves a score of 0.24.
+This indicates a rather low agreement across respondents as to which CR for particular images appears more reasonable.
+The higher value for the occlusion maps stems from the fact that here more respondents believe that both models seem equally reasonable.

-Furthermore we found that the three CPRs used (1, 2, and 32) do make a difference in explainability.
-The upper half of Table~\ref{tbl:cpr-percentages} compares the percentages of explainability between heat- and occlusion-maps.
-The results indicate that the unpruned model has worse explainability than the CPR 2 model but is more explainable than the CPR 32 model.
+Furthermore, we find that the three CRs used (1, 2, and 32) do make a difference in explainability.
+The upper half of Table~\ref{tbl:CR-percentages} compares the percentages of explainability between heat- and occlusion maps.
+The results indicate that the unpruned model has worse explainability than the CR 2 model but is more explainable than the CR 32 model.

-The lower half of Table~\ref{tbl:cpr-percentages} presents, the percentage of respondents that chose ``Both are equally reasonable''.
-We can see that this number is clearly higher for occlusion-maps.
-A higher number for ``equally reasonable'' indicates that NN pruning has not as much of an effect on the explainability of the occlusion-maps.
+The lower half of Table~\ref{tbl:CR-percentages} presents the percentage of respondents that chose ``Both are equally reasonable''.
+We can see that this number is clearly higher for occlusion maps.
+A higher number for ``equally reasonable'' indicates that NN pruning does not have as much of an effect on the explainability of the occlusion maps.

-Overall, Table~\ref{tbl:cpr-percentages} suggests that occlusion-maps are more robust to different pruning ratios, as can be seen by the higher number of indecisive respondents, and thus not as suitable to assess the difference between different pruning ratios as heat-maps.
-Hence, one of the most important result from our pre-study is that considering the task of assessing explainability to humans, heat-maps are more suitable than occlusion-maps.
+Overall, Table~\ref{tbl:CR-percentages} suggests that occlusion maps are more robust to different pruning ratios, as can be seen by the higher number of indecisive respondents, and thus not as suitable to assess the difference between different pruning ratios as heat maps.
+Hence, one of the most important results from our pre-study is that considering the task of assessing explainability to humans, heat maps are more suitable than occlusion maps.